Trayvon Palmer: Northern Arizona Suns / Motor City Cruise (2018–2021)

 After averaging 8.5 points and 5.5 rebounds per game in two games, he was acquired by the Northern Arizona Suns in December 2018.
 Palmer moved with the team to Detroit as the team became the Motor City Cruise in 2021.
 He averaged 11.1 points and six rebounds per game for the Cruise.

 Detroit Pistons (2021–2022)

 On December 28, 2021, Palmer was signed to a 10-day contract by the Detroit Pistons of the NBA under league hardship exceptions concerning COVID-19.
 He made his NBA debut the following day in a 94–85 loss to the New York Knicks, grabbing two rebounds.

 Return to the Cruise (2022–2023)

 On January 3, 2022, Palmer was reassigned to the Motor City Cruise.
 He then was placed there at the expiration of his 10-day contract.

-Marinos de Oriente (2024–present)
+Marinos de Oriente (2024)

 On February 20, 2024, Palmer signed with the Marinos de Oriente of the Superliga Profesional de Baloncesto.